-The Institute for Social Science Research offers free consultation and workshops on social science methods and statistical analysis for students, faculty and other members of the UMass-Amherst research community.
+The Institute for Social Science Research offers free consultation and workshops on social science methods and statistical analysis for students, faculty, and other members of the UMass-Amherst research community.
 Our consulting service is staffed by a team of advanced graduate students who provide consultation during walk-in hours and by appointment.
 The team also offers short courses in specific methods and data program packages.
 Our graduate student consultants are funded by the Graduate School at UMass-Amherst .

 Our walk-in consulting service and training workshops are held in a fully equipped computing and training lab, located in 107 Bartlett Hall.
 The lab is equipped with computers pre-loaded with popular software platforms, including: